nihald2000/CarManualAssistance/README.md

 ## Step 2: Push Model to Device

-According to Google's MediaPipe documentation, during development you can use adb to push the model to your test device:
+use adb to push the model to your test device:

 ```bash
 # Create directory on device